How to Match Wood Colors: Tips for Furniture and Flooring

 What’s the best way to clean hardwood floors without damaging them?

 ▼Use a soft broom or vacuum for dust, then a damp microfiber mop with a wood-safe cleaner.
 Avoid excess water, harsh chemicals, or abrasive tools.
-A consistent cleaning habit keeps the finish and wood colour intact.
+A consistent cleaning habit keeps the finish and wood color intact.